 Mark Pape (selected from a list pre-approved by Newcastle) and James Roddey (selected from a list pre-approved by Messrs.
 Esch and Krassner) were selected as the Independent Designees for the 2011 Annual Meeting.
-In connection with our prior annual meeting of stockholders held on February 7, 2012 (the "2012 Annual Meeting"), in lieu of the annual selection process, each of Newcastle and Messrs.
+In connection with our annual meeting of stockholders held on February 7, 2012 (the "2012 Annual Meeting"), in lieu of the annual selection process, each of Newcastle and Messrs.
 Esch and Krassner, respectively, determined to re-nominate Mr. Pape and Mr. Roddey as the Independent Designees to the Board.
+For the Annual Meeting held on September 26, 2013 (the "2013 Annual Meeting"), Newcastle determined to re-nominate Mr. Pape.
+Mr. Esch however determined not to re-nominate Mr. Roddey, and Mr. Utz was selected by Newcastle from a list pre-approve by Mr. Esch.
+As explained below, Mr. Krassner ceased to have rights to jointly (together with Mr. Esch) pre-approve nominees from which the Seller Independent Representative is selected by Newcastle.